 It continues to be fueled by hypocritical answers and certain information that’s withheld in success stories you read across the web.

-Making a living online isn’t difficult, and anyone with a computer and internet connection can start.
+Learning how to make a living online isn’t difficult.
+In fact, anyone with a computer and internet connection can start.
 However, making an HONEST living online is a completely different story.

 Still, I’m determined to bust through the myths that you either have to make a living online by selling your soul or working yourself to death.

 What it really means to make a living online

-Before I explain the different methods you can use to earn an honest living online, I first want you to understand that there are actually several completely different paths you can take as a business owner.
+Before I explain the different methods for how to make a living online, I first want you to understand that there are actually several completely different paths you can take as a business owner.

 - Become a freelancer – A blog is one of the best ways to display your work as a freelancer.
 It’s literally a living, breathing portfolio.
 Obviously, this is the route I’ve currently decided to go in.
 I started Careful Cents as a reflection of a personal writing style, relationships I’ve formed with brands and expertise as a past accountant.